LukeTaher/justsomecompiler/README.md

 ### Assignment 2 Notes
-Support for bool, int and pointer var types
+- Support for bool, int and pointer var types
+- Evaluation errors

+*see asm2 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimick a C-like syntax.